 Chandler is a very small town located in the state of Indiana.
 With a population of 3,319 people and two constituent neighborhoods, Chandler is the 166th largest community in Indiana.

 Unlike some towns, Chandler isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Chandler are a mix of both white- and blue-collar jobs.
 Overall, Chandler is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Chandler who work in office and administrative support (15.32%), sales jobs (13.75%), and management occupations (8.08%).

 Chandler is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Chandler is quite a bit lower than the national average among all cities of 21.84%: just 10.72% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Chandler in 2010 was $19,842, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,368 for a family of four.
+The per capita income in Chandler in 2010 was $21,043, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $84,172 for a family of four.
 However, Chandler contains both very wealthy and poor people as well.

 The people who call Chandler home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chandler residents report their race to be White.
-Important ancestries of people in Chandler include Irish, English, Italian, and Scottish.
+The greatest number of Chandler residents report their race to be White, followed by Native American.
+Important ancestries of people in Chandler include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Chandler is English.
-Other important languages spoken here include Arabic and German.
+Other important languages spoken here include Italian and Arabic.